gitfoxi/gitfoxi.github.io/_staging/2013-08-22-Coming-Attractions.md

 mail it to you (seriously, haven't you heard of email?).
 You're schedule won't let you sit on your hands however long it takes a box with a certificate to arrive from Singapore.
 Is there any way to start working now?
 There is.

+## Category: Bug Reports

+In which I submit unsolicited but reports to the Advantest SmarTest team

+### Continuity logs only one pin name

+In 6.5.4 the binary datalog lists the first pin name in a continuity test for all of the pin names.

+### MAPI defines a lot of common units

+If you try to name a variable like

+    int V;
+    V = 7;

+you're gonna have a bad time.
+This is thanks to a bunch of units defined in `MapiUnit.h" looking like:

+    #define    nV        *1.000000e-09
+    #define    uV        *1.000000e-06
+    #define    mV        *1.000000e-03
+    #define    V
+    #define    KV        *1.000000e+03
+    #define    MV        *1.000000e+06
+    #define    GV        *1.000000e+09

+I can't tell you how many times I've wanted to name a variable `Kohm`, `dBm`, `msec` or `Vpp` (they even stole `CODE`) and been confronted with some crazy, impossible to debug compiler errors.

+Being able to add units to your code flexibly is a cool, almost-magical feature.
+But in this case the price is too high.
+Guys, you've broken the cardinal rule against poluting, the global namespace.

+This would be quite convenient if it wasn't biting me in the ass every time I try to use a 1-4 letter variable name.
+Perhaps an indictment of C++.
+But C++ does have namespaces so this is just gratuitous.
+Would it be so terrible to type `100 TM::uV` instead of `100 uV`?

+## Using NIXos to create a stable platform with a future

+Also, an amazing new way to distribute test programs to offshore.

+## Python, Lua, LuaJIT, Golang, SWIG -- Installing and Wrapping